-Notably, if the requested query is indeed correlative, the criteria for feature selection are different than if it were causal, and the addition of features that provide information about the outcome can aid in accuracy without causal considerations.
+Notably, if the requested query is indeed correlative, the criteria for feature selection is different than if it were causal, and the addition of features that provide information about the outcome can aid in accuracy without causal considerations.
 However, queries at tiers above the first must be careful with controlled covariates lest they inadvertently bias the outcome.
-Reflecting on the pharmacology Example 2.1, we can conceive of queries at different tiers:
+Reflecting on the Pharmacology Example 2.1, we can conceive of queries at different tiers:

-- \mathcal{L}1 What is the incidence of heart disease among those who take aspirin? - \mathcal{L}2 What is the ACE of aspirin on incidence of heart disease?
+- \mathcal{L}1 What is the incidence of heart disease amongst those who take aspirin? - \mathcal{L}2 What is the average causal effect of aspirin on incidence of heart disease?

-In the \mathcal{L}2 query, and assuming the causal graph in Figure 2, we would intuitively wish to include Z (age) as a feature to block the backdoor path $X \leftarrow Z \rightarrow Y$, and avoid including M (blood pressure) as a feature lest we intercept part of aspirin's effect on heart disease mediated through blood pressure.
-These intuitions are formalized in the backdoor criterion.
+In the \mathcal{L}2 query above, and assuming the causal graph in Figure 1, we would intuitively wish to include Z (age) as a feature to block the back-door path $X \leftarrow Z \rightarrow Y$, and avoid including M (blood-pressure) as a feature lest we intercept part of aspirin's effect on heart disease mediated through blood-pressure.
+These intuitions are formalized in the back-door criterion.

-Concretely, revisiting the three linear regression examples of Section 3.2, Example 3.2 poses a decision to use a feature vector consisting of $\langle X, Z \rangle$ or just $\langle X \rangle$.
-Since the data generating process makes Z a function of X, and Y a function of Z, the DAG of Figure 1(a) corresponds to this model.
-The DAG makes it clear that by including Z in the feature vector, we are conditioning a mediator, thus blocking X's influence on Y and preventing the correct calculation of the causal effect of X on Y. This can be seen from the fact that $Y \perp X \mid Z$; therefore, $E(Y \mid do(X), Z) = E(Y \mid Z)$.
+Concretely, revisiting the three linear regression examples of section 3.2, Example 3.2 poses a decision to use a feature vector consisting of $\langle X,Z\rangle$ or just $\langle X\rangle$.
+Since the data generating process makes Z a function of X, and Y a function of Z, the DAG of figure 2a corresponds to this model.
+The DAG makes it clear that by including Z in the feature vector, we are conditioning on a mediator, thus blocking X's influence on Y and preventing the correct calculation of the causal effect of X on Y. This can be seen from the fact that $Y \perp \!\!\! \perp X \mid Z$, therefore, E(Y|do(X),Z) = E(Y|Z):

 Since there are no backdoor paths from X to Y, the causal effect can be predicted by not including Z in the feature vector.
 Students are then left to debate the linearity assumption.
 Does every additional level of training intensity, within a reasonable range, yield the same increase in athletic performance?
-This application of \mathcal{L}2 tools to get the causal effect of interest by including only X in the feature vector does not depend on linearity.
+This application of \mathcal{L}2 tools to get the causal effect of interest by including only X in the feature vector doesn't depend on linearity.
 So, the linearity discussions can aid intuition and lead to the generalization of dropping the linearity assumption.